Skip to main content

 Role of the Information Commissioner and Accountability

-The Information Commissioner is directly accountable to Parliament.
+The role of Information Commissioner is directly accountable to Parliament.
 The Commissioner must be completely independent, remain free from external influence, whether direct or indirect and neither seek nor take instructions from anybody in performing their tasks and powers.
+During the current vacancy in the office of Commissioner, Paul Arnold has taken on the Commissioner’s non-delegable responsibilities in line with the Scheme of Delegations, and those exercising Commissioner functions do so within the same statutory framework of independence and accountability.

 Although the corporation sole structure creates a legal environment in which there is potential for significant power to be held by an individual, there are a range of accountability measures to mitigate this risk, both internally and externally.
 These include, but are not limited to, the following: